raul23/nlp/README.rst

    Text1: english (true language)
    #############################
    The text is classified as english [valid]
-   Took 3.342 seconds
+   Took 3.394 seconds

    #############################
    Text2: french (true language)
    #############################
    The text is classified as french [valid]
-   Took 0.004 second
+   Took 0.003 second

    #############################
    Text3: spanish (true language)
    #############################
    The text is classified as spanish [valid]
-   Took 0.006 second
+   Took 0.004 second

    #############################
    Text4: english (true language)
    #############################
    The text is classified as english [valid]
-   Took 0.005 second
+   Took 0.003 second

    #############################
    Text5: english (true language)
    #############################
    The text is classified as english [valid]
-   Took 0.007 second
+   Took 0.003 second

    #############################
    Text6: german (true language)
    #############################
    The text is classified as german [valid]
-   Took 0.004 second
+   Took 0.003 second

    #############################
    Text7: italian (true language)
    #############################
    The text is classified as italian [valid]
-   Took 0.003 second
+   Took 0.002 second

    #############################
    Text8: french (true language)
    #############################
    The text is classified as french [valid]
-   Took 0.004 second
+   Took 0.003 second

    ### Performance of method 5: langid ###
    task: multiclass classification
    0.0% error classification

-   Total time: 2.81 seconds
+   Total time: 3.41 seconds

-`:warning:` Actually, the first text didn't take 3.342 seconds to process.
+`:warning:` Actually, the first text didn't take 3.394 seconds to process.
 It really took 0.003 second like the other texts of similar length (when re-running the classification again  on the first text after the initial one).
-It is just that it takes more than 2 seconds to start classifying.
+It is just that it takes more than 3 seconds to start classifying.
 Thus, it is an **overhead** that we must take into account when using ``langid``.

 `:star:` By default, the fifth method shows results for the multiclass classification but if the ``-v/--verbose`` option is used, then results for binary classification are also shown so you can compare them with